-1. Student fills out and submits the FAFSA with FPCC's school code listed (016616).

-- 2. Department of Education processes and calculates student's EFC. - 3.
-Student receives Student Aid Report (SAR); FPCC receives the ISIR. - 4.
-If the student application is chosen for verification, FPCC sends a letter to the student requesting additional information, which may include copies of tax forms and/or W2 's, etc. - 5.
-Student provides requested information to the FAO. - 6.
-The Financial Aid Director determines the student's financial need and creates a financial aid award package. - The FAO sends students an award letter, Satisfactory Academic Progress (SAP) Policy flyer and other forms required for file completion (or completes with the student onsite). - 8.
-Student returns the signed award letter and forms to the FAO. - 9.
-Students who have been awarded and accepted work-study must complete employment forms. - 10.
-Funding is disbursed to the student on the first Friday of each month.
-Most financial aid is disbursed by crediting the student's account at FPCC. - 11.
-If the amount of grants exceeds the amount due to the College, a check will be issued to the student for the difference.
+- Student fills out and submits the FAFSA with FPCC's school code listed (016616). - Department of Education processes and calculates student's EFC. - Student receives Student Aid Report (SAR); FPCC receives the ISIR. - If the student application is chosen for verification, FPCC sends a letter to the student requesting additional information, which may include copies of tax forms and/or W2 's, etc. - Student provides requested information to the FAO. - The Financial Aid Director determines the student's financial need and creates a financial aid award package. - The FAO sends students a letter to sign an award letter and other forms required for file completion (or completes with the student onsite). - Students who have been awarded and accepted workstudy must complete employment forms. - Funding is disbursed to the student on the first Friday of each month.
+Most financial aid is disbursed by crediting the student's account at FPCC. - If the amount of grants exceeds the amount due to the College, a check will be issued to the student for the difference.